HL7/cql/input/pages/03-developersguide.md

 X[0]
 ```

-To determine the length of string, use the [.id]#Length# operator:
+To determine the length of string, use the <span class="id">Length</span> operator:

 ``` cql
 Length(X)
 ```

-To determine the position of a given pattern within a string, use the [.id]#PositionOf# operator:
+To determine the position of a given pattern within a string, use the <span class="id">PositionOf</span> operator:

 ``` cql
 PositionOf('cde', 'abcdefg')
 ```

-The [.id]#PositionOf()# operator returns the index of the starting character of the first argument in the second argument, if the first argument can be located in the second argument.
-Otherwise, [.id]#PositionOf()# returns [.lit]#-1# to indicate the pattern was not found in the string.
-To find the last appearance of a given pattern, use [.id]#LastPositionOf()#, and to find patterns at the beginning and end of a string, use [.id]#StartsWith()# and [.id]#EndsWith()#.
-Regular expression matching can be performed with the [.id]#Matches()# and [.id]#ReplaceMatches()# operators.
+The <span class="id">PositionOf()</span> operator returns the index of the starting character of the first argument in the second argument, if the first argument can be located in the second argument.
+Otherwise, <span class="id">PositionOf()</span> returns <span class="lit">-1</span> to indicate the pattern was not found in the string.
+To find the last appearance of a given pattern, use <span class="id">LastPositionOf()</span>, and to find patterns at the beginning and end of a string, use <span class="id">StartsWith()</span> and <span class="id">EndsWith()</span>.
+Regular expression matching can be performed with the <span class="id">Matches()</span> and <span class="id">ReplaceMatches()</span> operators.

-To return a substring from a given string, use the [.id]#Substring# operator:
+To return a substring from a given string, use the <span class="id">Substring</span> operator:

 ``` cql
 Substring('abcdefg', 0, 3)
 ```

-This example returns the string [.lit]#'abc'#.
+This example returns the string <span class="lit">'abc'</span>.
 The second argument is the starting index of the substring to be returned, and the third argument is the length of the substring to be returned.
 If the length is greater than the number of characters present in the string from the starting index on, the result includes only the remaining characters.
-If the starting index is less than 0, or greater than the length of the string, the result is [.kw]#null#.
+If the starting index is less than 0, or greater than the length of the string, the result is <span class="kw">null</span>.
 The third argument is optional; if it is not provided, the substring is taken from the starting index to the end of the string.

-To concatenate strings, use the [.sym]#+# operator:
+To concatenate strings, use the <span class="sym">+</span> operator:

 ``` cql
 'abc' + 'defg'
 ```

-Note that when using [.sym]#+# with string values, if either argument is [.kw]#null#, the result will be [.kw]#null#.
-To treat [.kw]#null# as the empty string ([.sym]#''#), use the [.sym]#&# operator:
+Note that when using <span class="sym">+</span> with string values, if either argument is <span class="kw">null</span>, the result will be <span class="kw">null</span>.
+To treat <span class="kw">null</span> as the empty string (<span class="sym">''</span>), use the <span class="sym">&</span> operator:

 ``` cql
 'abc' & 'defg'
 ```

-To combine a list of strings, use the [.id]#Combine# operator:
+To combine a list of strings, use the <span class="id">Combine</span> operator:

 ``` cql
 Combine({ 'ab', 'cd', 'ef' })